carvel-dev/carvel/content/vendir/docs/latest/vendir-spec.md

       # image URL; could be plain, tagged or digest reference (required)
       url: gcr.io/repo/image:v1.0.0
       # specifies name of a secret with registry auth details;
-      # secret may include 'username', 'password' and/or 'token' keys (optional)
+      # secret may include 'username', 'password' and/or 'token' keys;
+      # as of v0.19.0+, dockerconfigjson secrets are also supported (optional)
       secretRef:
         # (required)
         name: my-image-auth